U.S. seeks to calm fears of U.K. virus variant as U.S. infections top 18 million

 Reports of the new virus variant in England, which prompted a pre-Christmas lockdown and caused dozens of countries to close their borders to British travelers this week, have spurred talks among U.S. state officials of mandatory COVID-19 testing for travelers from the UK and a possible quarantine mandate.

-News of the mutated variant comes as the United States faces a surge in new infections that is overwhelming some hospitals.
-The latest million new cases were recorded in just six days, according to a Reuters tally, as U.S. COVID-19 fatalities approach 320,000, the most of any country in the world.
+News of the mutated variant comes as the United States deals with a surge in new infections that is overwhelming hospitals in some states.
+The latest million new cases were recorded in just six days, according to a Reuters tally, as U.S. COVID-19 fatalities approach 320,000, the most in the world.

 U.S. Health Secretary Alex Azar told Fox News that the Pfizer/BioNTech and Moderna vaccines, which received U.S. emergency use authorizations this month, should be effective at preventing illness from the variant of the virus.